 7. Build awesome Machine Learning/Data Web Apps with Streamlit

 Streamlit’s open-source app framework is the easiest way to create beautiful, performant web apps in a few lines of Python code.
 All for free.

-I used this web framework to deploy a machine learning model that I build that allows everyone to predict a price of used tractors.
-Checkout my web app here
+My use case: I used this web framework to deploy a machine learning model that I build that allows everyone to predict a price of used tractors.
+Checkout my web app here.

 8. Build time series forecasts with Facebook’s Prophet